BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 This mod is still under development.

-* Should be basically done:
-  * Base game
+* Base game and all story DLC should be good.
-  * Captain Scarlett DLC
-  * Torgue DLC (hardly tested, though that's probably not about to change)

-* Other DLCs not mentioned above haven't been touched yet.
+* Headhunter DLCs haven't been touched yet.

 * The mod's not been tested much without Better Loot also active